Does your business have a presence on Google? If not, you’re missing out on a big opportunity to reach more customers.

 The info tab is where we start when we begin optimizing any business.
 Frankly, we can get some quick wins here for the business if we set things up properly.

 This is literally the first thing I like to do to when I get into a new Google Business Profile.
 Google lets you have up to 10 categories or keywords.
 It is important to use as many categories as possible that make sense for your particular business.
-This way when someone is searching for your business for example plastic surgeon your city and you have that category in your Google Business Profile Google will more than likely show your profile before someone that doesn’t have that category listed.
+This way when someone is searching for your business for example plastic surgeon in your city and you have that category in your Google Business Profile Google will more than likely show your profile before someone that doesn’t have that category listed.

 This business name is so overlooked but it so crucial to having a perfect optimized Google My Business profile.
 If you get this wrong this could cost you thousands of dollars in business because someone can’t find your business or Google won’t trust you because your business name is different across the internet.
 We suggest making sure your business name is exactly the same on your Google Business Profile as well as your Facebook and Yelp account in the beginning.
-You can fix the your name on other local listings later but these 3 are the most important to begin with.
-This is the beginning of making sure your NAP ( Name address and Phone) is correct on all of your local business listings.
+You can fix your name on other local listings later but these 3 are the most important to begin with.
+This is the beginning of making sure your NAP ( Name Address and Phone) is correct on all of your local business listings.

-This is where you will add your businesses street address city state and zip code.
+This is where you will add your business’s street address city state and zip code.
 Again this doesn’t seem like much but it is crucial that that what you put here is the same across all of your business listings in the future.
 For example, if you spell out Street in your address it needs to be spelled out Street when you add your address to Facebook, Yelp, or any other local business listing.
 If you have Street on Google and then you abbreviate Street to ST. on another platform Google will be confused and might think this is another business.
 Yes, it is that important.

 This will only apply to businesses that provide deliveries or onsite services.
 Think plumber, electrician, etc. If you’re a brick motor business like a dentist this won’t apply to you.
 You can add cities that your service in this area.
 Only add cities you actually serve.
 Don’t overdo it.